 Check Corrupted .htaccess file

 .htaccess is one of the most important files on your server.
 Any corruptions or misconfigurations in .htaccess may cause serious problems.
 So, fixing it may fix the Internal server error in WordPress.
 To troubleshoot the .htaccess problem, rename your .htaccess file to something else like .htaccess_old.
 Check if the problem is fixed or not.
-Be sure to save the permalink structure by going to Settings > Permalinks and check again.
+You can also check inside the file for errors by accessing the .htaccess.
+Be sure to save the permalink structure by going to Settings > Permalinks, and check again.

 Deactivate and Re-Activate Plugins